ps2homebrew/OSD-Initialization-Libraries/osd/README.txt

 	*Remote Control management does not actually do anything (sceCdBypassCtl not implemented). sceCdBypassCtl() must be implemented on the IOP.
 CDVDMAN does a check against the IOP PRId, and acts according to the IOP revision.
 	 Revisions before 2.3 will involve a S-command, while later revisions will involve other registers.
+	 The only true way would be to execute code on the IOP.
+An easy way would be to use XCDVDMAN+XCDVDFSV from the target PS2.
+	 However, this is a board-specific function that might not exist in the XCDVDMAN module versions from all PS2s.
 	*The actual purpose of OSDConfigGetRcEnabled & OSDConfigSetRcEnabled is not clear.
 		I am not entirely sure what this is.
 		In ROM v2.20, it seems to have a relationship to a menu that is labeled "Console" and has the text "Remote Control,Off,On".